pavitragurjarr/GripTask/README.md

 # GripTask
 Author of this repository is Pavitra Gurjar.
-This repository is for Task 1 of internship in Sparks Foundation.
+This repository is for Task 1 of internship in Data Science & Business Analytics under Sparks Foundation.